A1Sushi/RPS2/README.md

     - Your code is fine and you can move on to loops
 5. What does part 4 mean by changing return value to something useful
     - Will cover in objects (basically like having multiple return values but not really since you can only return one value)
+6. Figure out step 6 part 4.
+    - Code is good but you could have it return more than just the message.
+It could return the scores as well (Example) (will cover in objects soon)
+7. you could try putting the prompt thing into a function though, then call that in the playround
+    - Can leave code as it is as you will learn more in loops